 3. A warning message will appear, click on “Uninstall”.

-4. Now, a system settings Window will appear, it will ask to restart Windows.
+4. Now, a system settings Window will appear, and it will ask to restart Windows.
 Click on Yes.

 Windows will now get restarted.
 And hopefully, the Laptop keyboard not Working problem will get solved.